semgrep/semgrep-docs/docs/semgrep-code/findings.md

 Triage your Semgrep Cloud Platform findings displayed as comments in GitHub PRs by replying with another comment.

 :::info Prerequisites
 - A **private** GitHub.com repository.
-This feature is not enabled for public GitHub.com repositories or Github Enterprise public and private repositories.
+This feature is not enabled for public GitHub.com repositories or GitHub Enterprise public and private repositories.
 - GitHub Semgrep Cloud Platform installed in the repository that is also added as a project in Semgrep Cloud Platform.
 For more information, see [Getting started with Semgrep in continuous integration (CI)](/semgrep-ci/overview/).
 :::